janv93/promptchain/README.md

 ## Single/Multi agent LLM feedback loop architectures

 The goal of this project is exploring different ideas found in the /ideas folder to make agents similar to AutoGPT/babyagi.
-There are proofs of concept and not meant to become commercial products.
+They are proofs of concept and not meant to become commercial products.

 ### ConversAItion